Workers Compensation in Lansing, MI

 Unfortunately, going through the process of applying for workers’ compensation begins with getting sick or injured on the job.
 The circumstances surrounding the incident that led to your problems are especially crucial.
 For example, the injury had to occur during your regular work duties.
 While an event that happens during your lunch break wouldn’t apply, getting into a car accident while running an errand for your boss would qualify for a claim.

-Most employers in Lansing have a legal obligation to carry workers’ compensation insurances.
+Most employers in Lansing have a legal obligation to carry workers’ compensation insurance.
 Federal employees, agricultural workers, and independent contractors may not have to buy policies.
 To compensate you for time away from work, you receive cash payments based on 90% of your annual salary.
 In addition, your medical bills related to the injury or illness become covered by the state.
 If necessary, you can also take advantage of vocational rehabilitation services free of charge.

 For example, say your supervisor asked you to drop something off on your lunch break.
 While running this errand you then get in a car accident on your way to the destination.
 Any resulting injury is eligible for workers’ compensation.
 However, if you are on your lunch break, performing no such task when you get in an accident, it does not qualify for a claim.